V-TERM/cs7641_census_project/index.md

 <a id="7">[7]</a>
 Jolliffe, Ian T., and Jorge Cadima.
 "Principal component analysis: a review and recent developments."
 Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences 374.2065 (2016): 20150202.

+<a id="8">[8]</a>
+Uysal, Ilhan, and H. Altay Güvenir.
+"An overview of regression techniques for knowledge discovery."
+The Knowledge Engineering Review 14.4 (1999): 319-340.